harshavv2504/rag_model_chatbot_with_multi_functions_calling/README.md

 # ☕ Langchain Coffee Business Chatbot UI

 A sophisticated AI-powered chatbot built with FastAPI and Langchain, designed specifically for coffee business consultation and sales qualification.
-Features Logan, an expert coffee business consultant from Abbotsford Road Coffee Specialists, who provides intelligent responses based on a comprehensive knowledge base and handles sales qualification workflows.
+Features Logan, an expert coffee business consultant from Brewmaster Solutions Inc., who provides intelligent responses based on a comprehensive knowledge base and handles sales qualification workflows.

 ## 🎯 **Live Sales Qualification in Action**